 For residents to benefit from the discount, heat suppliers (the organisation who is purchasing the energy) must apply for the for the discount through the Government portal which opened on 26th April 2023.
 All applications for the EBDS must be completed by heat suppliers no later than 25th July 2023.

 Please note Switch2 will only be responsible for registering and passing on any discount to eligible schemes for which we purchase the energy and set the tariff.
 If Switch2 are your billing agent but do not set your tariff, you will need to contact the relevant organisation e.g. your housing association, managing agent or local authority about the EBDS, as they will responsible for ensuring registration on the portal.

 If you would like any further information, please visit https://www.gov.uk/guidance/energy-bills-discount-scheme-heat-networks-support

 What can Switch2 do to help with energy bills?

-We understand the financial impact the prices rises are having on household budgets, and we are committed to supporting our customers throughout this difficult period.
+We understand the financial impact the price rises are having on household budgets, and are committed to supporting our customers throughout this difficult period.
 If your residents need support with the rising energy costs, our dedicated customer service teams are here to help.

 We understand it’s a difficult time for many households and we will do what we can to support throughout.